department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/start.md

 <br>

-#### You may qualify to register as a Service-Disabled Veteran-Owned Small Business (SDVOSB) if you meet all the requirements listed above and you (or another Veteran owner of the business) has:
+#### You may qualify to register as a Service-Disabled Veteran-Owned Small Business (SDVOSB) if you meet all the requirements listed above, and either you or another Veteran owner of the company has:

 - A disability rating letter from us confirming that you have a service-connected disability rating between 0 and 100%, **or**
 - A disability determination from the Department of Defense